Step-by-step guide: Citizens taking up residence in Aarhus on the basis of EU regulations

 You must:

-2. Book an appointment to appear in person at Citizen Service (Borgerservice) at Dokk1 to complete your registrations.
+- Book an appointment to appear in person at Citizen Service (Borgerservice) at Dokk1 to complete your CPR-registration and get a General Practitioner (family doctor).

 When you appear in person at Citizen Service, you will also choose a general practitioner (family doctor).